Interoperability: eGovernment

 Speaking from an e-government perspective, interoperability refers to the collaboration ability of cross-border services for citizens, businesses and public administrations.
 Exchanging data can be a challenge due to language barriers, different specifications of formats, varieties of categorizations and other hindrances.

 If data is interpreted differently, collaboration is limited, takes longer and is inefficient.
 For instance, if a citizen of country A wants to purchase land in country B, the person will be asked to submit the proper address data.
-Address data in both countries include full name details, street name and number as well as a postal code.
+Address data in both countries includes full name details, street name and number as well as a postal code.
 The order of the address details might vary.
-In the same language, it is not an obstacle to order the provided address data; but across language barriers, it becomes difficult.
+In the same language, it is not an obstacle to order the provided address data, but across language barriers, it becomes difficult.
 If the language uses a different writing system it is almost impossible if no translation tools are available.